0bCdian/obsy_blog/src/content/blog/github_pages_for_devs_in_a_hurry.md

 ![2025-02-23-at-03-06-44.avif](https://res.cloudinary.com/dn4loabuq/image/upload/s--2MZo0g1x--/f_webp,q_auto/ixfjtkkrnffpncjgskc5?_a=BAMCkGUq0)

-> Nice
+> +500 Aura

 ![2025-02-23-at-03-21-52.avif](https://res.cloudinary.com/dn4loabuq/image/upload/s--9iwxKVNt--/f_webp,q_auto/jhyiopumniipkqqutste?_a=BAMCkGUq0)

-> You've reached the end of the post traveler, feel free to rest
+> You've reached the end of the post traveler, feel free to rest here.

 ## Conclusion

-If you made it here congratulations!
-You are now the proud recipient of -20 minutes of your life and maybe a little bit of knowledge.
-Jokes aside I hope you learned a thing or two and if you have something nice to say about the post, message me on the socials below.
+Congratulations!
+You’re now the proud recipient of -20 minutes of your life. 😆 Jokes aside, I hope you learned something new and can apply this knowledge to other frameworks.

+If you found this post helpful or have any thoughts to share, feel free to reach out to me on social media.
 Thanks for reading! ✌🏾